incordai/watchman/README.md

 | `SessionEnd` | Writes the handoff |
 | `Stop` | Captures the turn |

 > `PostToolUse` writing only `Touched` is deliberate.
-Every other entry category is
-> a *claim about meaning* — what is outstanding, what remains true — and only the
-> agent doing the work can make one.
-A file edit is a mechanical fact the hook
-> already observes, so it costs no model call and cannot be wrong about itself.
+Every other entry category is a *claim about meaning* — what is outstanding, what remains true — and only the agent doing the work can make one.
+A file edit is a mechanical fact the hook already observes, so it costs no model call and cannot be wrong about itself.

 ---

-## The retrieval pipeline
+## Retrieval

 ```mermaid
 flowchart TD